Goris Autism Center

 Description

-Some people strongly believe that autism is a disease.
-However, a disease typically has a known cause (such as bacteria or viruses), autism is a neurodevelopmental disorder, and is not something that can be cured, rather be managed and supported.
+The cause of ASD has not yet been identified; however, modern science indicates that genetics and environmental factors play a significant role.
+Some people strongly believe that ASD is a disease.
+However, a disease typically has a known cause (such as bacteria or viruses), ASD is a neurodevelopmental disorder, and is not something that can be cured, rather be managed and supported.
+ASD occurs in all racial, ethnic, and socioeconomic groups.

 Diagnosing ASD usually involves multiple processes: developmental monitoring, screening, and comprehensive diagnostic evaluations.
-Instead of self-diagnosing your child or asking for advice from relatives, it is crucial to intervene as early as possible.
+Instead of self-diagnosing your child, asking for advice from relatives, or hoping your child will grow out of certain behaviors, it is crucial to seek medical advice and intervene as early as possible.
 The sooner the parents find out about the diagnosis, the better the developmental outcome will be.
 Pediatricians typically assess children’s developmental progress during routine well-child visits at 18 and 24 months, even if no symptoms are evident.
 These assessments involve observing the child and discussing family history.

 The municipality of Goris stands ready to assist and partner in this important effort for the children of Goris.Â